-The universe stepped in and decided that we were shorting ourselves on social activities and presented us with a few options that we absolutely could not refuse.
-Over the course of the last 9 days we found ourselves enjoying 2.5 days and one night with our friends at Playa De Sala.
-A luxurious South Ambergris Caye 5 room boutique hotel with one of the best bars on the island.
-We also scored a ride on a 24h Xsite glamping trip that took us to Goff’s Caye for 24 hours (featured image above).
+The universe stepped in and decided that we were shorting ourselves on social activities, and presented us with a few options that we absolutely could not refuse.
+Over the course of the last 9 days, we found ourselves enjoying 2 and a half days and one night with our friends at Playa De Sala, a luxurious south Ambergris Caye 5 room boutique hotel with one of the best bars on the island.
+We also scored a ride on a 24h Xsite camping trip that took us to Goff’s Caye for 24 hours (featured image above).

-One of my superpowers is, I can often convince people to do things with pictures.
-I told Heather that the Ak’bol potluck was a good idea and that at least two of my friends have given reviews that the potluckers who attend are some of the best cooks.
+One of my superpowers is that I can often convince people to do things with pictures.
+I told Heather that the Ak’bol potluck was a good idea and that at least two of my friends have given reviews that the pot-luckers who attend are some of the best cooks.
 That did not quite capture her interest, so I immediately started looking for a pool picture I had taken years back to reinforce the idea.
-I knew she would love the “jungle” pool feeling – it totally worked, we are headed that way later.
+I knew she would love the “jungle” pool feeling – it totally worked, and we are headed that way later.

 Below are the yummy Al Pastor tacos we devoured from La Fonda – $2.50 each.
-They have two locations one in town on Back St. near Super Buy and one on the main road (Seagrape Dr.) South.
-Juvinies panko breaded chicken fingers and fries have also been a cheap and cheerful option – $10.
-You can find them on Black Coral St. near the downtown Artisans Market on Back St. and they are also well known for fresh ceviche.
+They have two locations; one in town on Back St. near Super Buy, and one on the main road (Seagrape Dr.) South.
+Juvinie’s panko breaded chicken fingers and fries have also been a cheap and cheerful option – $10.
+You can find them on Black Coral St. near the downtown Artisans Market on Back St. They are also well known for fresh ceviche.
 (Pricing above in Belize dollars.)

-It was beyond exciting to capture because I often play my night underwater Blue Planet episode with disco jellyfish on it.
+It was beyond exciting to capture this, because I often play my night underwater Blue Planet episode with disco jellyfish on it.
 I love how they gracefully float through the water.
 I was thrilled to see the long tentacled kind for the first time here.
-I was not thrilled at getting stung twice, however, it wasn’t bad pain wise, left no mark and was totally worth it.
+I was not thrilled at getting stung twice, however, it wasn’t bad pain wise,and left no mark.
+Was totally worth it.
 The incident happened on the sail back to Ambergris Caye from Goffs Caye at our second snorkel stop Gallows Point South, which runs along a 5-mile section of the Belize Barrier Reef.
 This area is approximately 10 miles east of Belize City and it begins at the St. George’s Caye channel extending south.
-Stay tuned for more glamping pics and information as a full write up on the fun new Xsite overnight catamaran camping tour will be coming soon.
+Stay tuned for more glam-ping pics and information, as a full write up on the fun new Xsite overnight catamaran camping tour will be coming soon.

 Onto our first great adventure of Heather’s trip, visiting our friends 5 room Boutique hotel located in south-west Ambergris Caye.
-We caught a stunning sunset there at The3SIXTY Lounge Bar.
-It has the absolute best view and nighttime light shows courtesy of mother nature plus Shawn and Forrest’s big balls. 😀
+We caught a stunning sunset there at the 3SIXTY Lounge Bar.
+It has the absolute best view and nighttime light shows, courtesy of mother nature, as well as Shawn and Forrest’s big balls. 😀

-Last night we all agreed, just like the country came together to ban drilling for oil, it is time to do it again.
+Last night we all agreed, just like the country came together to ban offshor oil drilling, it is time to do it again.
 We have to stand up and say no more improper sewage disposal and using garbage for landfill.
 It is literally killing us.

-It is disheartening that not more is being done to correct the problem in San Mateo – lack of proper infrastructure and garbage.
+It is disheartening that not much more is being done to correct the problem in San Mateo – lack of proper infrastructure and garbage.
 This area needs a full out environmental restoration from the ground up.
 It is also extremely concerning that more improper development is continuing to happen without proper infrastructure.
-We just found out a new “working class” development is being built on the lagoon side about 9 miles north is this; a San Mateo 2 in the making?
-It is seeming like that is the case already and we have added it to our to-do list to find out more.
+We just found out a new “working class” development is being built on the lagoon side, about 9 miles north.
+A 2nd San Mateo in the making maybe?
+It is seeming like that is the case already, and we have added it to our to-do list to find out more.
 There is also the “Not so Secret Beach” problem.
 We are all willing to bet that the plumbing there is not good for the environment.
-Crocodile Chris even mentioned that the water has been greener up there lately which means more algae and more risk of bad bacteria flourishing in the water.
-If we are wrong I will retract that statement after water testing, or before as soon as all businesses show us proof that they have adequate waste disposal at their waterfront locations.
+Crocodile Chris even mentioned that the water has been greener up there lately, which means more algae and more risk of bad bacteria flourishing in the water.
+If we are wrong I will retract that statement after water testing or before, as soon as all the businesses show us proof that they have adequate waste disposal at their waterfront locations.

 As for San Mateo, it is deeply disturbing that this was allowed to happen when everyone knew it was a hazardous idea to begin with.
 Every day the underground cave system, the tides and boat traffic through the channel help spread the contaminated water to both the lagoon and reef side.

-Consider this – A 160 lbs person without gastrointestinal issues from living in a contaminated environment manufactures just under 1lb of feces a day.
+Consider this – A 160 lbs person with gastrointestinal issues from living in a contaminated environment manufactures just under 1lb of feces a day.
 That is 279.987 pounds a year.

 A San Mateo resident of 15 years reported that a majority of the cement septic tanks had open bottoms, only filled with shells and rocks.
-This construction facilitates the waste to flow easily back into the ground.
+This construction facility makes it easy for the waste to flow easily back into the ground.

-Houston we have a big @ss problem.
-The pic below is circa 2010 San Mateo and backs up the fact that something has to be done to stop our man-made environmental disasters from continuing.
-Toxic water is not ok for any of us and it will cripple tourism if allowed to continue.
+Houston, we have a big @ss problem.
+The pic below is San Mateo in 2010, and backs up the fact that something has to be done to stop our man-made environmental disasters from continuing.
+Toxic water is not okay for any of us and it will cripple tourism if allowed to continue.

 How about the fact that the image below is often how the kids are navigating their neighborhood?
-Imagine trying to get home from school on your bike and then you have to get off and push through toxic stew.
+Imagine trying to get home from school on your bike, and then having to get off and push through toxic water.
 It is unacceptable and we need to do better at providing a safe, environmentally green place for San Mateo residents of all ages and wildlife that predated people to that once pristine wetland area.